Celebrating World Lion Day With Preschoolers

 • Lions are carnivores, which means they eat meat and hunt other animals for food.

-• Lionesses are better hunters than males and do most of the hunting for pride.
+• Lionesses are better hunters than males and do most of the hunting for the pride.
 Lioness does most of the hunting.
 They do it in groups and tend to wait for prey to come closer, and then pounce on them.

 • Their natural habitats are the African savannas and grasslands, near water bodies.
 A very small population lives in India’s Gir Forest National Park.